 5. Snowshoe a Portion of a Thru-Hike

-Completing a thru-hike or long-distance trail is a serious undertaking and an incredible accomplishment!
-But for those of us not quite up to the task (myself included), you can snowshoe a portion of the trail to get a taste of the experience.
+Completing a thru-hike or long-distance trail is a serious and incredible undertaking!
+But for those not quite up to the task (myself included), you can snowshoe a portion of the trail to get a taste of the experience.

 Some thru-segments to check out include: